 4 Simple Methods to Combat Holiday Weight Gain

 4 simple methods to combat weight gain we all can use and benefit from.
-Each method being quick, simple, and free or relatively low cost.
+Each method is quick, simple, and free, or relatively low cost.

 What is the most common guess for the amount of weight gained during the Holiday Season?

 Holidays are a wonderful time of year.
 Family, friends, delicious food, gifts, fun, and more.
 A time of year when all the things you love come together.
 However, this equation tends to lead towards something else as well, gaining weight.
 In fact, the most common guess for the average weight gained during the holiday season is between 5 – 10 lbs!